-We offer sporting activities led by staff and Y5 sports leaders at lunchtime and breaktimes in the playground.
+We offer sporting activities led by staff and Y5 sports leaders at lunchtime and breaktime in the playground.

-4.12 Safeguarding Curriculum
+4.13 Safeguarding Curriculum

-Children are taught about the importance of keeping safe through the curriculum e.g as part of the PSHE curriculum, the Science curriculum, the ICT curriculum and in PE sessions.
+Children are taught about the importance of keeping safe through the curriculum e.g as part of the PRHE curriculum, the Science curriculum, the ICT curriculum and in PE sessions.
 There is also a Safeguarding assembly each half term which focuses on a different aspect of safeguarding depending on current need, current media and local issues.
 This is delivered by a range of staff so that children perceive safeguarding as everyone's responsibility.

-In addition, at various points each year, specific Safeguarding lessons are delivered appropriate to the year group.
+In addition, at various points each year, specific Safeguarding lessons are delivered, appropriate to the year group.
 These include:

 - Talks by the local policing team e.g. knife crime, anti-social behaviour

-- Delivery of Relationships, Sex and Health Education
+- Delivery of Relationships, Sex and Health Education by a medical professional

-- Delivery of Y5 Girls Puberty talk
+- Delivery of Y5 Puberty talks by a medical professional

 - Anti-bullying week

 - Internet Safety week

+- Online safety during computing lessons

 - NSPCC Childline presentation (Y5 and 6)

-4.13 Core Values.
-Fundamental Values and Spiritual, Moral, Social and Cultural Development
+4.14 Core Values, Fundamental Values and Spiritual, Moral, Social and Cultural Development